"WHAT IS THE CHURCH OF CHRIST?"

 Pentecost, local churches have begun at different places

-- Enter by joining ourselves
+and different times! - Enter by joining ourselves

 - When one wishes to become an accepted member of the local